eftalkarayol/eftalkarayol/README.md

 ## About Me

 Hello!
-I'm [Eftal Karayol], a passionate software developer with a focus on frontend technologies and the development of modern web applications.
+I'm Eftal Karayol, a passionate software developer with a focus on frontend technologies and the development of modern web applications.
 Here are some key features that define me:

 - **Technologies:** React, Redux, Redux Toolkit, JavaScript (ES6+), HTML, CSS, SCSS, Tailwind CSS, Bootstrap, TypeScript
 - **Architecture:** MVC (Model-View-Controller)